-- Logs and audit trails that capture the activity on the volume before the import are not available.
-However, the import itself is audited. - The imported volume can be reharvested as long as the appliance has the proper network access and rights to the original source server and volume. - The imported volume can be reharvested as long as the data server has the proper network access and rights to the original source server and volume. - The data viewer works only if the appliance has the proper network access and rights to the source server and volume.
-You must have access and permission on export servers and volumes if the file you want to view has been migrated to a secondary server at the time of the export.
+- Logs and audit trails that capture the activity on the volume before the import is not available.
+However, the import itself is audited. - The imported volume can be reharvested if the appliance has the proper network access and rights to the original source server and volume. - The imported volume can be reharvested if the data server has the proper network access and rights to the original source server and volume. - The data viewer works only if the appliance has the proper network access and rights to the source server and volume.
+You must have access and permission on export servers and volumes if the file you want to view was migrated to a secondary server at the time of the export.

-Note: When a volume with a licensed feature is imported into a data server that does not utilize licensing, the license is imported along with the volume.
-To see the licensed features, users will need to log out and then log back in to the data server.
+Note: When a volume with a licensed feature is imported into a data server that does not use licensing, the license is imported along with the volume.
+To see the licensed features, users need to log out and then log back in to the data server.

 - 1. Make sure that exported data file is present in the system volume of the import appliance. - 2.
 Go to Administration > Data sources > Volumes, and then click either the Primary or Retention tab. - 3.
 Click the Import volume link at the top of either the primary or the retention volume lists.
 The Import volumes page appears, listing all of the volumes available for import.
 By default, the data server searches for available volumes to import in the /imports directory of the system volume.
-If you have placed the exported data to another path, click Change path and enter the appropriate path. - 4.
+If you placed the exported data to another path, click Change path and enter the appropriate path. - 4.
 Click OK.
 The Import volumes page now displays the following information about the imported volumes.
-See the table below. - 5.
+See the following table. - 5.
 From the list of volumes, select a volume to import by clicking the Import link in the last column on the right. - 6.
 Select the Import full-text index check box to import the selected volume's full-text index.
 (The check box is active only if full-text index is available.) - 7.
 Select the Overwrite existing volume check box to replace the existing data of the volume with the imported data. - 8.
 Click OK.
-A dialog appears to let you know that the volume is being imported.
-The OK button is not enabled if the volume already exists and unless the Overwrite existing volume option is selected. - 9.
+A dialog appears to show that the volume is being imported.
+The OK button is not enabled if the volume exists and unless the Overwrite existing volume option is selected. - 9.
 To view import progress, click the Dashboard link in the dialog.
 To cancel the import process, under the Jobs in progress section of the dashboard, click Stop this job, or click OK to return to the Manage volumes page.

-Option Description Server and volume The server name and volume name where the data physically resides.
+Option Description Server and volume The server name and volume name where the data physically is.
 Description A description added when the volume was exported.
-Volume type The type of volume, namely Exchange, SharePoint, and so on.
-Category This is the category of volume, namely Primary or Retention.
+Volume type The type of volume, namely Exchange, SharePoint, and other types.
+Category The category of volume, namely Primary or Retention.
 Exported from The server name and IP address of the server from which the data was exported.
 Export date The day and time the data was exported.
-Total data objects The total number of data objects exported for the exported volume.
-Contains full-text index Indicates whether or not the full-text index option was chosen when the data was exported.
+Total data objects The total number of data objects that are exported for the volume.
+Contains full-text index Indicates whether the full-text index option was chosen when the data was exported.